oskarmarciniak/PowerBI-Portfolio/Cool-Cola/Interesting Graphic Solutions.md

 - This table features **embedded product images** next to their names and KPIs.
 - As users apply filters, **the image rows automatically re-sort** based on the selected data, preserving consistent layout while dynamically adapting to the context.
 - This allows for an engaging visual representation of product-level performance, enhanced with real-world imagery.

 ---

+## 🌗 Light/Dark Mode Switching

+- Each page of the report includes a **light/dark mode switcher**.
+- Clicking this switcher redirects the user to an alternative version of the same page, styled in the selected color mode (light or dark).
+- This design accommodates users' visual preferences and improves readability across devices.

+---